Generative modeling of conditional probability distributions on the level-sets of collective variables: Experiments

-To assess the angular consistency of the generated configurations across the dihedral space, we computed heatmaps of mean deviations (see \eqref{def-deviation-z-paragraph}) per $(\phi, \psi)$-bin for the generative models trained using both the unbiased and the ABF-biased datasets, as shown in Figure~\ref{fig:deviation_heatmaps}.
-For this analysis, the $\phi$ and $\psi$ angles in the range $[-180^\circ, 180^\circ]$ were binned into intervals of equal length $20^\circ$, and the centers of each bin were used as target CV values.
+To assess the angular consistency of the generated configurations across the dihedral angle space, we computed heat maps of mean deviations (see \eqref{def-deviation-z-paragraph}) per $(\phi, \psi)$-bin for the trained models, as shown in Figure~\ref{fig:deviation_heatmaps}.
+For this analysis, the $\phi$ and $\psi$ angles in the domain $[-180^\circ, 180^\circ]\times [-180^\circ, 180^\circ]$ were binned using a uniform grid of equal width $20^\circ$ (in both directions), and the centers of grid cells were used as target CV values.
 For each target CV value, $N=200$ configurations were generated using the trained ODE models.
-The resulting mean deviations are shown in Figure~\ref{fig:deviation_unbiased} for the model trained using the unbiased trajectory data, where small deviations are concentrated in the high-probability regions of the CV space, and in Figure~\ref{fig:deviation_biased} for the model trained using the ABF-biased trajectory data, which exhibit uniformly low deviations across the full CV space.
+Figure~\ref{fig:deviation_unbiased} and Figure~\ref{fig:deviation_unbiased_tri} show the resulting mean deviations for the models trained on the unbiased trajectory data, where the standardized dihedral angles and the trigonometric functions $(\cos\phi,\sin\phi,\cos\psi,\sin\psi)\in\mathbb{R}^4$ were passed to the neural network, respectively.
+For both models, small deviations are concentrated in the high-probability regions of the CV space.
+Comparing these two figures, it is clear that using trigonometric functions is advantageous, as it leads to lower mean deviations in the region close to the right boundary $\phi=180^\circ$ in the CV space, since the data points close to the left boundary $\phi=-180^\circ$ can contribute to the learning in this region thanks to the periodicity of the vector field (see Figure~\ref{fig:phi_psi_density_unbiased}).
+Similarly, Figures~\ref{fig:deviation_biased} and \ref{fig:deviation_biased_tri} show the mean deviations for the models trained on the ABF-biased trajectory data, where the standardized dihedral angles and their trigonometric functions were used as inputs of the neural network, respectively.
+Comparing to the models trained on the unbiased trajectory data, lower deviations are observed across the CV space for the models trained on the ABF-biased trajectory data.
+Since in this case the CV space is well covered by the ABF-biased trajectory data, only slight improvement is achieved when trigonometric functions are used (Figure~\ref{fig:deviation_biased_tri}).

+\paragraph{Results for the second task.} Regarding the generative modeling task conditioned on the angle $\phi$ alone, we tested the models trained on the unbiased trajectory data (Figure~\ref{fig:phi_psi_density_unbiased}) and on the ABF-biased data (Figure~\ref{fig:phi_psi_density_abf_cv1d}), and for each case the vector field $v$ takes either the standardized angle $\phi$ or the trigonometric functions $(\cos\phi,\sin\phi)\in\mathbb{R}^2$ as inputs for the conditioning.